mlcommons/medperf/README.md

    - 4: ResNet Model
    - 5: NIH DenseNet Model

-    During model execution, you will be ask for confirmation of uploading the metrics results to the server.
+    During model execution, you will be asked for confirmation of uploading the metrics results to the server.